bpmaurya/django-BLog-master/README.md

 This is blog websites using django framework
 # django

-Foobar is a Python library for dealing with word pluralization.
+django is a Python framework for rendering best sites.

 ## Installation